clorisczy/property/README.md

 - Package/parcel delivery: We were not informed how to receive packages, what address to use, or how to pick them up.
 This is the landlord’s responsibility to explain to tenants in advance.

 - Floor damage: One section of the floor is damaged — when we step on it, it makes a loud creaking noise, which is very concerning and could indicate a structural problem.

+## Personal and Health Impact
+### Tenant 1

+"The unsafe living conditions, particularly the continuous malfunction of the smoke alarm, have had a severe and escalating impact on my physical and mental health.

+For the past several days, the smoke alarm has been going off almost every morning between 8:00 and 10:00 AM, lasting intermittently for one to two hours.
+This problem has persisted for nearly a week.
+I have a pre-existing medical condition, myocarditis (heart inflammation), and I already struggle with sleep irregularities due to academic stress.

+During the first two days, I tried to tolerate the situation.
+However, from the third day onward, I began to experience anticipatory anxiety — knowing that the alarm would go off again around the same time caused extreme tension throughout the night.
+I became unable to fall asleep, constantly waiting for the noise to start.
+This mental strain triggered palpitations, nervous weakness, and insomnia, worsening my physical condition.

+As a result, I have not had a full night of proper sleep for almost a week.
+My heart condition has been aggravated, my mind often feels unclear and disoriented, and I have experienced significant hair loss due to prolonged stress.
+I have been using Minoxidil (Rogaine) to restore my hair before, but the recent situation has caused a severe setback, undoing months of progress.

+This ongoing situation has made it impossible for me to rest, focus, or study effectively.
+Consequently, I was unable to perform well in my academic assessments and failed one of my courses during this period.

+The persistent noise, psychological distress, and health deterioration are direct results of the landlord’s negligence and the uninhabitable condition of the property.
+This is no longer a matter of minor inconvenience but a serious violation of my right to live in a safe, peaceful, and healthy environment."

+## Tenant 2